Dog Bite & Dog Attack Attorneys

 Dog bite litigation can feel extremely personal because the attacking dog often belongs to a neighbor or friend.
-However, many homeowners’ insurance policies cover dog bites, so the litigation and negotiation is often done primarily with insurance companies and their attorneys.
-Insurance companies work to minimize the victim’s settlement, so it is important to be represented by knowledgeable legal counsel who will fight for the fair settlement you deserve.Experienced Representation in Your Dog Bite Case
+However, most homeowners’ insurance policies cover dog attacks, so litigation and negotiation of dog bite claims is often done through the insurance company and their lawyers.